Current West End Highlights

 What a wonderful play.
 A very interesting take on living one's life in th... more

-Please note: The term Noel Coward Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Noel Coward Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Noel Coward Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Noel Coward Theatre and/or Peter And Alice as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Noel Coward Theatre and/or Peter And Alice and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Noel Coward Theatre and/or Peter And Alice and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.